Emotion AI: Everything You Need to Know in 2023

 - Medical Diagnosis- Certain mental health problems are associated with emotion groups that are identified using emotionally intelligent software and facilitate early diagnosis of the condition and help doctors take pre-emptive measures to prevent more severe symptoms.

 - Academic and Industrial Research- Research across domains leverages tools like surveys, interviews, focus groups, and group discussions to uncover hidden insights.
 Emotion AI can make these processes more efficient by improving the quality of insights, and by incorporating emotional intelligence in the data.
 We already have a detailed extract on how Emotion AI can assist in research projects that you can read for a better understanding of this use case.

 - Sales- Sales processes are all about understanding the needs of the prospect and then following up on them to push them further into the sales funnel.
 However, the pandemic has shifted everything online including sales meetings.
-Emotion AI can uncover points that elicit positive reactions from the prospect and give sales reps solid pointers to follow up on.
+Emotion AI offers sales enablement tool that can uncover points that elicit positive reactions from the prospect and give sales reps solid pointers to follow up on.
 We have a detailed extract on how Emotion AI can assist sales representatives that you can read for a better understanding.

 Examples of Emotion AI

 Emotion AI has already been implemented into systems around the world boosting their efficacy.
 There are claims that the precision of emotion recognition models that are built on facial coding is as high as 96.43%.

 Moreover, the adoption of Emotion AI has been rapid, the emotional AI market is forecasted to experience substantial growth in the coming years, rising from a value of $19.5 billion in 2020 to an estimated $37.1 billion by 2026, as reported by Analyticsinsight.
 This equates to a compound annual growth rate of 11.3% over the forecast period.

 Here are some of the real-world use cases of Emotion AI: